 - Refrigerate while you prepare the fish.

-- In a flat dish, combine flour, cornmeal, salt, pepper, cayenne pepper and garlic powder.
-In a separate dish, combine egg with 2 tbsp. water.
+In a flat dish, combine almond meal, cornmeal, salt, pepper, cayenne pepper and garlic powder.

-- Pour enough oil into a large (12-inch) skillet to a depth of 1/4 inch.
-Heat oil on high heat until hot and then turn to medium high heat.
+Heat oil on high heat in a skillet until hot and then turn to medium high heat.

-- Dip fish into egg and then dust lightly with flour-cornmeal mixture.
+Dip fish into chickpea flour, then egg bowl, and then dust lightly with flour-cornmeal mixture.

 - To serve, place a few pieces of fried fish on corn tortilla (you can use single or doubled tortillas, depending on your preference).
 Drizzle fish with desired about of Creamy White Dill Sauce and Fresh Pico de Gallo.